Base

 # NodeJS

 By default the latest stable NodeJS will be installed using Node Version Manager.
-Type $ nvm help
+Type $ nvm help in the console/terminal or read this for more info on NVM.

 You can configure the NodeJS version and the Global Node Packages within the Vagrantfile.